THD-AI-2023/AIN-B-3-Assistant-Systems/docs/Project_Outline.md

 16. Select a use case for which the "right fit" question for chatbots has a positive answer.
 Argue about why using a chatbot fo the feature makes sense.

-17.Create sample dialogs for the use case.
+17. Create sample dialogs for the use case.
 Document them in the Wiki.

 18. Create a high-level (dialog) flow for the use case.
 Also document it in the Wiki.